Reaction-Diffusion Processes with Surface Autocatalysis: Three asymptotic regimes

-{\it Three asymptotic regimes.} A quantitative description of the population dynamics requires either an elaborate asymptotic analysis or a numerical solution of the above integral or differential equations that will be reported in a separate publication.
-In turn, the qualitative picture can be drawn from the general structure of these equations.
+A quantitative description of the population dynamics requires either an elaborate asymptotic analysis or a numerical solution of the above integral or differential equations that will be reported in a separate publication.
+Conversely, the qualitative picture can be drawn from the general structure of these equations.
 As earlier, we distinguish three regimes.

 (i) In the subcritical regime ($\lambda_0 > 0$), the absorption events on $\Gamma_0$ progressively eliminate all the particles that were produced via autocatalytic reactions on $\Gamma_2, \ldots, \Gamma_M$.
 As a result, the mean population size, as well as higher-order moments $N_k(t|\x_0)$ and the probabilities $Q_k(t|\x_0)$ with $k > 0$ vanish exponentially at long times.
 Moreover, the decay rates of all these quantities are expected to be equal to $\lambda_0$, as for the mean population size.
 In other words, the spectral solution of the linear problem (\ref{eq:N1}) universally controls the long-time behavior of the whole population dynamics.
 In this regime, the extinction of the population resembles an exponential decrease of the concentration of particles in conventional diffusion-controlled reactions in bounded domains.